-Every divorce is difference and brings its own unique challenges, however with every breakup comes a re-definition, a movement from the couple to the individual.
-While it is not unusual to experience feelings of loss, loneliness or grief- this can also be a time of self-reflection and growth.
-So how do you ring in the New Year with the New-and-Improved You?
-We share our top 5 tips for moving on from divorce with grace, joy and perhaps even enthusiasm.
+Every divorce is different and brings unique challenges.
+However, with every breakup comes a re-definition, a movement when you move from being a couple to an individual.
+While it is not unusual to experience feelings of loss, loneliness, or grief, this can also be a time of self-reflection and growth.
+So how do you ring in the New Year with a new and improved you?
+Today, I share my top five tips for moving on from divorce with grace, joy, and, yes, enthusiasm.

-- Move Through, not Against: Your feelings are real.
-You must let yourself experience those feelings regarding your divorce to move past them.
-It is normal to want to ignore pain or suffering or pretend it is not happening with distractions, but you just postpone the inevitable.
-Get the help you need; see a therapist.
-Give yourself the time, permission and space to morn your divorce.
+Your feelings are real.
+To move through and past them, first, you must allow yourself to experience those feelings.
+It is normal to ignore pain or suffering or pretend it is not happening by busying yourself with distractions.
+But by doing so, you only postpone the inevitable.
+Get the help you need; see a therapist, join a support group, or speak to clergy.
+Do whatever it takes to heal your heart.
+Give yourself the time, permission, and space to mourn your divorce.

-- Make Mistakes: Without the other party in your life you will be taking on a few new roles.
-Perhaps that means managing money where you haven't for quite a while, or learning to fix your car, or taking care of the children on your own.
+Without the other party in your life, you will be taking on a few new roles.
+That may mean managing money where you haven't for quite a while, learning to fix your car, or taking care of the children on your own.
 Be prepared to reach outside your comfort zone and allow yourself to make mistakes.
 It is all part of growing and learning.
-Change and growth can feel uncomfortable, remind yourself to push past the fear or discomfort.
+Change and growth can feel uncomfortable.
+Remind yourself to push past the fear or discomfort.

-- Set Goals: Know what you want and plan the steps you will need to take to get there.
+Set goals.
+Know what you want and plan the steps you will need to take to get there.
 Start a journal to keep track of ideas.
-Give yourself permission to ask for what you want and believe in yourself; you have the power to actualize those dreams.
+Permit yourself to ask for what you want and believe in yourself.
+You have the power to actualize those dreams.

-- Cultivate an Attitude of Gratitude: Studies repeatedly show that people who focus on gratitude feel happier.
-According to Harvard Medical School gratitude "helps people feel more positive emotions, relish good experiences, improve their health, deal with adversity, and build strong relationships.”
-There are many ways to increase gratitude in your life; consciously make an effort to thank others.
-Keep a journal to record the everyday gifts you receive.
-Practice mindfulness, meditation or prayer.
-Turn gratitude into an everyday practice.
+Studies repeatedly show that people who focus on gratitude feel happier.
+According to Harvard Medical School, gratitude "helps people feel more positive emotions, relish good experiences, improve their health, deal with adversity, and build strong relationships."
+Fortunately, there are many ways to express gratitude in your life.